Language: EN

 (dataType)object

-• object is the object to be converted.
+• object: is the object that you want to convert.

-For example, if we have a variable of type double and want to convert it to type int, we need to perform an explicit conversion:
+For example, if we have a variable of type double and we want to convert it to an int type, we need to perform an explicit conversion:

 double decimalNumber = 3.14;